openl-tablets/openl-git-plugin/README.md

 #### Manual installation of exe files
 Please, take the git-openl and git-openl-diff exe files, put it together to the temporary folder.
 Then add this folder to PATH environment variable.
+Also comparison_url parameter must exists: by adding the variable called WebstudioPath or you need to change the git-openl.config after installation commands.
 Then steps are the same:
 ```
 C:\Developer>git openl install